-- 1. What is the effect of customer deposits with development Bank of towns and villages on size of the credit facilities granted to local authorities? - 2.
-What is the effect of borrowing by the Development Bank of towns and villages on size of the credit facilities granted to local authorities? - 3.
-What is the effect of local authorities Deposit with the Development Bank of towns and villages on size of the credit facilities granted to local authorities? - 4.
-What is the effect of capital for Development Bank of towns and villages on size of the credit facilities granted to local authorities?
+1. What is the effect of customer deposits with development Bank of towns and villages on size of the credit

+1. What is the effect of customer deposits with development Bank of towns and villages on size of the credit facilities granted to local authorities?
+2. What is the effect of borrowing by the Development Bank of towns and villages on size of the credit facilities granted to local authorities?

-III.
-Importance of the Study
+49 3 Importance of the Study

-Contribute to knowledge of the amount of resources available to the Development Bank of towns and villages in evaluating the performance of the bank and determine its financial position, its ability to finance the projects submitted to the bank and through the bank 2014 which can discover the strengths and weaknesses, that helped to improve financial performance also increased its ability to grant credit facilities, which leads to raising the level of economic and social development for the local authorities in all cities and villages of the Kingdom to improve its services rendered
+Contribute to knowledge of the amount of resources available to the Development Bank of towns and villages in evaluating the performance of the bank and determine its financial position, its ability to finance the projects submitted to the bank and through the bank C which can discover the strengths and weaknesses, that helped to improve financial performance also increased its ability to grant credit facilities, which leads to raising the level of economic and social development for the local authorities in all cities and villages of the Kingdom to improve its services rendered IV.